Fire safety advice

 Alert everyone in your home that there is an emergency.
 Leave quickly, closing your doors behind you.
 Follow your evacuation plan.

 If there is smoke, crawl along the floor where the air will be clearer.
-Never use the lift in the event of the fire.
+Never use the lift in the event of a fire.

 Once you’re safely outside, phone 999 for the fire brigade.